Lesson 3 | Perspectives |

 Successful architecture must not only meet functional requirements (criteria), it must also differentiate itself from alternative solutions.

-Architect vs. Contractor
+Perspectives - Architect versus Contractor

 For example: You want to buy a house.
 The most important specification is that it has four bedrooms.